sourcebots/docs/content/tutorials/simulator.md

 In the simulated environment, time advances only at the pace that the simulator is run.
 The relation between this time and the real passage of time depends on a couple of factors: the speed the simulation is configured to run at and the ability of the computer running the simulation to process it fast enough.

-You can configure and observe the speed the simulator is running at from the toolbar in webots:
+You can configure and observe the speed the simulator is running at from the toolbar in Webots:
 ![alt text](https://www.studentrobotics.org/docs/images/content/simulator/speed-toolbar.png)

 Here the simulation has run for 13.28 seconds, but is currently paused (the speed multiplier shows 0.00×).
 You could choose to step a single time increment, run the simulator at real speed (▶), or run the simulator at various faster speeds (▶▶ and ▶▶▶).